Lifetime ISA (LISA)

 The Lifetime ISA (LISA) is a long-term savings product intended to support younger people saving for their first home, or for later life.
 Up to £4,000 can be saved each year, attracting a government bonus of 25% on each new payment.
 Funds can be withdrawn without charge 12 months after opening the LISA , if used as a deposit for the account holder’s first home, subject to certain conditions.

 Adults aged 18-39, saving for a first home or later life.

-To open a Lifetime ISA you must be aged 18-39 and a resident in the UK, unless you’re a crown servant (for example, in the diplomatic service), their spouse or civil partner.
+To open a Lifetime ISA you must be a resident in the UK, unless you’re a crown servant (for example, in the diplomatic service), their spouse or civil partner.
 You can save up to £4,000 in your Lifetime ISA each year.
 This counts towards your annual ISA limit, which is £20,000 for the 2021 to 2022 tax year.
-To use the funds towards a first home, the property value must be under £450,000.
+To use the funds towards a first home, the property value must be under £450,000

 - You must be a first-time buyer aged 18-39.

 - You must live in the property as your main residence

 - You must buy the property at least 12 months after you open the Lifetime ISA and make your first savings

 - You use a conveyancer or solicitor to act for you in the purchase – the ISA provider will pay the funds directly to them